evolvingstuff/vdw2/content/posts/vitamin-d-deficiency-in-children-9-percent-but-up-to-75-percent-in-children-with-fractures.md

 <20 cent capsule monthly = $2/year

-<a href="/posts/50000-iu-vitamin-d-weekly-is-often-recommended-50000-iu-capsules-from-18-amazon-suppliers" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 50,000 IU Vitamin D weekly is often recommended| 50,000 IU capsules from 18+ Amazon suppliers">50,000 IU Vitamin D weekly is often recommended| 50,000 IU capsules from 18+ Amazon suppliers</a>
+<a href="/posts/50000-iu-vitamin-d-weekly-is-often-recommended" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 50,000 IU Vitamin D weekly is often recommended">50,000 IU capsules from 18+ Amazon suppliers</a>

  &nbsp;&nbsp; Note adults should take 50,000 IU of vitamin D at least twice a month